 The NBA All-Star weekend does their skills competitions the right way.
 They keep them consistent year to year and bring in guys who actually want to compete rather than forcing players to perform one or two skills.
 This keeps the competitions entertaining and competitive, and allows you to compare results from year to year.

-This year the All-Star Saturday Night will feature the skills challenge, 3-point challenge and slam dunk contest.
+This year the All-Star Saturday Night will feature the skills challenge, 3-point contest and slam dunk contest.
 I will give my pick for the winner of each event below using the odds found at SportsInteraction.com.

 |1||100% up to $200T & C Apply||Review||Visit|